-3) Is there a binding effect with regard to the legal assessment in the main proceeding?
+3) Is there a binding effect with regard to the legal assessment in the main proceedings?

 If a party submitted an application to have a person added as a third party, but the court did not add the person to the proceedings or the person was excluded from third-party proceedings, the ruling in the main proceedings is not legally binding, including with regard to the legal assessment.

-4) Is there a binding effect with regard to established facts which the third person could not challenge in the main proceeding e.g. because they were uncontested by the parties?
+4) Is there a binding effect with regard to established facts which the third party could not challenge in the main proceedings e.g. because they were uncontested by the parties?

 Circumstances established by the court are not legally binding on the third party if the third party was not able to challenge them because the other parties did not contest them or if the party in whose favour the third party was added to the proceedings did not agree with the circumstances challenged by the third party.

-5) Does TPN produce its effects irrespective of whether or not the third person joined in the main proceeding?
+5) Does TPN produce its effects irrespective of whether or not the third party joined in the main proceedings?

-6) Does TPN affect the relation between the third person and the opponent of the notifying party?
+6) Does TPN affect the relation between the third party and the opponent of the notifying party?

-If a party made an application to have a third party added to proceedings, but the court did not add that third party to the proceedings, this has no impact on relations between the party submitting the application and its opposing party, unless the third party was added to the proceedings.
+If a party applies to have a third party added to proceedings, but the court does not add that third party to the proceedings, this has no impact on relations between the party submitting the application and its opposing party.

 The addition of a third party not making an independent submission and the consequences thereof are governed by Sections 214 and 216 of the Code of Civil Procedure.